abeddow91/CV/README.md

 Communication - With a degree in English Literature and 2 years experience as point of contact for both client-side and back-office, I understand how integral clean, clear and concise communication is to any role.

-Adaptable - During my 16 weeks at Makers Academy, I have written in Ruby, Javascript, jQuery, Java and Swift and I am keen to continue these languages as well as developing more.
+Adaptable and Fast Learner - During my 16 weeks at Makers Academy, I have written in Ruby, Javascript, jQuery, Java and Swift and I am excited to continue developing my skills.

-Teamwork - With pair-programming and Agile methodologies at the heart of everything I undertook at Makers Academy, I am equipped with the necessary skills to succeed in a team environment.
+Teamwork - With pair-programming and Agile methodologies at the heart of everything I undertook at Makers Academy, I am fully equipped with the necessary skills to succeed in a team environment.

-Creative

-Analytic Thinker

-Fast learner

 ## Projects